Dual Role of Squeezed-Reservoir in Quantum Phase Synchronization: Boosting and Blockade: Introduction

 The opportunities are driven by the potential applications of quantum synchronization in quantum metrology \cite{vaidya_2024_quantum,giorgi_2016_probing}, highly precise timekeeping devices \cite{deutsch_2010_spin}, communication in complex networks \cite{arenas_2008_synchronization,li_2017_quantum}, and encryption communication \cite{spitz_2021_private}.
 The study of quantum synchronization has also led to many fundamental challenges, including its existence \cite{roulet_2018_synchronizing,parralpez_2020_synchronization}, witness \cite{nadolny_2023_macroscopic,nigg_2018_observing,mahlow_2024_predicting} and measures \cite{giorgi_2012_quantum,mari_2013_measures,ameri_2015_mutual,shen_2023_fisher} of quantum synchronization.
 For example, a very natural question is, from the perspective of the dimension of Hilbert space, what is the smallest quantum system capable of achieving quantum synchronization?
-In Ref. \cite{roulet_2018_synchronizing}, the authors claimed that, in order to match the standard paradigm of synchronization, only a qutrit can achieve quantum synchronization, while a qubit cannot due to the absence of a limit cycle.
+In Ref. \cite{roulet_2018_synchronizing}, the authors claimed that, in order to match the standard paradigm of synchronization, only a qutrit (three-level system) can achieve quantum synchronization, while a two-level system (TLS) cannot due to the absence of a limit cycle.
 This assertion appears to contradict the known ability of the quantum van der Pol oscillator to achieve synchronization in the deep quantum regime, where only the ground and first-excited states are involved \cite{walter_2014_quantum}.
-Parra-López and Bergli \cite{parralpez_2020_synchronization} addressed this apparent discrepancy theoretically by demonstrating that the limit cycle of a single qubit can be established through careful selection of appropriate pure states for constructing mixed states.
-A trap-ion experiment tests and verifies this inference by Zhang \emph{et al} \cite{zhang_2023_quantum}.
+Parra-L\'opez and Bergli \cite{parralpez_2020_synchronization} addressed this apparent discrepancy theoretically by demonstrating that the limit cycle of a single qubit can be established through careful selection of appropriate pure states for constructing mixed states.
+A trapped-ion experiment tests and verifies this inference by Zhang \emph{et al} \cite{zhang_2023_quantum}.
 Consequently, it can be concluded that quantum synchronization is indeed achievable for a single qubit.
-Furthermore, quantum noise represents a significant challenge in the pursuit of quantum synchronization.
-In the deep quantum region, even minor fluctuations in quantum states can result in the system failing to achieve stable synchronization with external drive signals.
-Nevertheless, noise can also induce mutual synchronization in many-body system \cite{schmolke_2022_noiseinduced,tao_2024_noiseinduced,mok_2020_synchronization}.
+Furthermore, in this work, we explicitly bridge this minimal two-level paradigm with standard continuous-variable synchronization by deriving it from the deep quantum limit of a quantum Stuart-Landau oscillator (QSLO).
+As we know, quantum noise represents a significant challenge in the pursuit of quantum synchronization.
+Some researches show that noise can also induce mutual synchronization in many-body system \cite{schmolke_2022_noiseinduced,tao_2024_noiseinduced,song_2024_spinnoiseinduced}.
+However, in the deep quantum region, even minor fluctuations in quantum states can result in the system failing to achieve stable synchronization with external drive signals \cite{giorgi_2013,bellomo_2017}.
+While quantum synchronization is often studied in open systems subject to dissipation and an external drive \cite{roulet_2018_synchronizing,parralpez_2020_synchronization,zhang_2023_quantum,schmolke_2022_noiseinduced,tao_2024_noiseinduced,song_2024_spinnoiseinduced,giorgi_2013,bellomo_2017}, it is noteworthy that synchronization phenomena can also emerge intrinsically from the conservative, nonlinear dynamics of isolated many-body systems.
+For instance, following a quantum quench in the Bose-Hubbard model, it has been shown that the system can dynamically relax to a state of ``$\pi$-synchronization," where oscillators form clusters with a relative phase of $\pi$ \cite{pizzi_2019}.
+This highlights the rich variety of mechanisms that can lead to synchronization in the quantum realm.